damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 <h2 id="opportunity-naming-convention">Opportunity Naming Convention</h2>
 Opportunities will follow the following rules:

-Subscription: [name of company] [type of subscription] [number of packs].
+* Subscription: [name of company] [type of subscription] [number of packs].
 Example: MicahTek, Inc.-Standard-1

-Training: [name of company] [type of training: User Training/Git Workshop/GitLab Flow/GitLab Admin].
+* Training: [name of company] [type of training: User Training/Git Workshop/GitLab Flow/GitLab Admin].
 Example: First Community Credit Union User-Training

-Any deal coming from Gitorious has “(from Gitorious)” added.
+* Any deal coming from Gitorious has “(from Gitorious)” added.
 Example MicahTek, Inc.-Gitorious-Standard-1

+<h2 id="opportunity-types">Opportunity Types</h2>
+1. New Business - This type should be used for any new account (business) who signs up
+1. Web Direct -  This type should be used for any new business who pays directly online
+1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division mid term, meaning not at renewal.
+1. Exisiting Account (new divsion) - This type should be used for new business sold into an existing account but a new division, a new puchasing group.
+1. Renewal - This type should be used for an existing account renewing their license with GitLab.
+Renewals can have their value increased, decreased or stay the same.
+We capture growth/loss as a field in Salesforce.com

+<h2 id="opportunity-products">Adding Products to an Opportunity</h2>
+1. When creating an opportunity, you will be required to add in a product for the opportunity.
+1. Select the product the prospect is interested in.
+The product you choose should match the plan you added in the Opportunity Name.
+    * If selling a 24 or 36 month deal, please select the correct product.
+Each plan has a 12, 24 and 36 month product.
+    * Please note that the discount (10% for 24 month pre-paid and 15% for 36 month pre-paid) has already been applied to the product amount when you select it.
+You may change the sales price of the pack if you are giving a further discount or if no discount at all.
+1. If selling more than one pack, please note the number of packs you are selling in the quantity field.
+1. Once you select a product you can edit the quantity and the sales price.
+1. If you want to change the product, you must first delete the product you have currently in the opportunity, then add in the new product.

+<h2 id="opportunity-stages">Opportunity Stages</h2>
+1. Discovery - research, fact finding, identify contacts, current situation,
+1. Developing - isolate the opportunities, assess needs, qualify the opportunities, build rapport, access decision makers, understand decision process and criteria, Collaborate on solutions, define the business case, assess competition
+1. Present Solution - Tailor the presentation, coordinate the team, present recommendations, present pricing, isolate value proposition, gain feedback
+1. Negotiating - negotiate business terms resolve objections, set close plan (sequence of events), gain commitment
+1. Verbal Commitment - how a company approves s business teams desire to purchase, how the company vets purchases from a legal, info security, risk, compliance and vendor management perspective
+1. Won - Deal won and booked
+1. Lost - Opportunity not won at this time

 <h2 id="submitting-quotes">Submitting Quotes in Salesforce.com</h2>
 To create a quote, you must be in the opportunity object